LetzPwn/lcsc-mkdocs/docs/reverse-engineering/a-first-challenge.md

 ```

 In this case it is, as expected, a kind of version like "Who wants to be a millionaire" but with nonsense questions and answers.
 When running the program a second time, we notice that the question and the answers change.
-To get this "mysterious reward" (the flag most probably), we would have to guess the right answer 15 in a row.
+To get this "mysterious reward" (the flag most probably), we would have to guess the right answer 15 times in a row.
 Chance of doing that is `0.25 ^ 15 = 0,000000000931323`, so we don't want to play this game the normal game.

 ## How to cheat the game